-It is important to identify and assess risks in the workplace that have the potential to cause poor physical and mental health conditions including the chronic disease risk factors.
-Knowing the risks will help you plan your approach to work health and wellbeing and ensure that your interventions are targeted at the right areas.
+It is important to identify and assess risks in the workplace that have the potential to cause poor physical and mental health conditions including chronic disease risk factors.
+Knowing the risks will help you plan your approach to work health and wellbeing and ensure your interventions are targeted at the right areas.

 Whether you are starting from scratch or building on existing interventions, it is important to consider your workforce, what changes are required and what is already in place to support work health and wellbeing.